 Can both eyes be done at the same time?

-No, the eyes should not be done at the same time because it is an invasive surgery.
+No. The eyes should not be done at the same time because it is an invasive surgery.
 The doctor wants to make certain the operative eye is healing correctly before proceeding with the second eye.
-The first eye to be done is usually the patient’s non-dominant eye or worst cataract.
+The non-dominant eye or worst cataract is usually done first.

 How long does the procedure last?

 The procedure itself can last anywhere between ten to forty minutes varying with each individual.

 No. The patients are very sleepy, but remain somewhat awake so that they can cooperate during the procedure.
 They are given medication to help keep them relaxed and the eye is anesthetized to ensure the patient’s comfort.